e - m a i l s

 The Correspondence page

 I've been getting so many interesting e-mails of late, it seems a shame not to share at least some of them with you.
 So, now we have a correspondence page.
 I'll only print the most complimentary, the most abusive, or the most bizarre, (and the occasional lame one from somebody famous), so knock yourselves out.
 Scroll down for some famous Xmas greetings, raves on Spectrum records of all vintages and some nice things on the website itself.
-(The most recent offerings are at the top)
+(The most recent offerings are at the top).
+Actually, there are some really interesting emails to read!

 The Guitar Horror page